Have you ever made a pork cottage roll? It’s very similar to corned beef, except that it is made from a boneless pork shoulder roast soaked in brine.

 - Savory oxtail pho

-- Pork bone soup
+- Pork neck bone soup

 - Quick & easy green chili